cmotc/lair-manifest/README.md

         make update

 to pull in updates from my source.
 It will use repo if repo is initialized or fall back to using git if repo fails in any way.
+To completely bypass repo, do

+        make pull

+instrad of make update.
+When you've made some changes, doing

         make push